Ghostbomb/ProjectCodeAssistant/max-microservice/README.md

 ## Receive Data
 The microservice will send data to the text file `microservice_IO.txt`.
 The data will be stored in this file for any other script to read and handle accordingly.
+To signify the microservice has finished running, the text file will contain the string `microservice_finished`

 ## UML Sequence Diagram
 ![UML.png](images/UML.png)